Shop and Save on New York State Health Insurance

 Your health insurer may provide you with coverage, but costs related to your pre-existing condition will not be covered.
 This exclusion period can last anywhere from six to eighteen months depending on your health policy and your state’s laws.

 Most Americans get their health plans through their jobs.
 The exclusion period from these plans will depend on your employer and the policies being offered.
 However, this period should not last more than twelve months.
 If you enrolled late in the health plan, the period may last until eighteen months.
-Furthermore, pre-existing conditions are only limited to health problems for which you sought treatment in the last 6 months prior to enrollment.
+Furthermore, pre-existing conditions are only limited to health problems for which you sought treatment in the last 6 months before enrollment.

 HIPAA and Creditable Coverage